travi/hapi-vary-accept/README.md

 tl;dr: Google Chrome caches only the last response for any endpoint, regardless of `content-type`, which results in rendering json data instead of the rendered page based on the html representation.
+These values are cached even with the `Cache-Control` header set to `no-cache` in order to optimize operations like navigating back or duplicating a tab.

-While normally unnecessary, including `Accept` in the `Vary` header is the technically correct way to clarify that a single endpoint responds with different responses based on the `Accept` header of the request.
+While normally unnecessary because of configuring the headers to prevent caching, including `Accept` in the `Vary` header does technically further inform a client that a single endpoint responds with different responses based on the `Accept` header of the request.

 * https://bugs.chromium.org/p/chromium/issues/detail?id=94369
 * https://bugs.chromium.org/p/chromium/issues/detail?id=108425